ml4astro/icml2025/index.md

 - Submissions should be in the form of extended abstracts (2-4 pages) following the <a href="https://icml.cc/Conferences/2025/AuthorInstructions">ICML 2025 format</a>.
 - Submissions should clearly articulate the connection between machine learning and astrophysics
-- Work that has been previously published at other venues is eligible for submission, provided it is clearly indicated
+- Work that has been recently published at other venues is eligible for submission, provided it is clearly indicated
 - Submissions will be reviewed by our program committee based on their technical quality, clarity, and relevance to the workshop

 <br>